 I'm a software developer who thinks that perfection is attained not when there is nothing more to add, but when there is nothing more to take away.

 My first programming job was at 24Rent, a mobility-as-a-service company, from Mar 2015 to Aug 2017 as a backend developer.
 I learnt the fundamentals of working as a programmer and a team member and how to grow as a person.
 I was responsible for developing and maintaining a backend with high expectations for reliability.
-When I left the company, several components of my own ideation had become a part of the core of the business.
+When I left the company, several components of my own initiative had entered the core of the business.

 I've been working at Kodan from Apr 2018 onwards as a software developer.
 During my time here, I have become a confident consultant who enjoys working both as part of large engineering teams of huge systems and as a sole developer of narrowly scoped stints.
 I have also delved deeped into numerous technical subjects that I can now call myself to be an expert in.
-Furthermore, I have gained clarity into what I see the role of software to become in the future and what part I wish to play in that change.
+Furthermore, I have started to see the role that software plays in the future and what part I wish to play in that change.

-Outside of work, which is web development for the most part, I enjoy programming other kinds of things.
-Right now, I seem to revolve around graphics, game design and realtime problems.
+Outside of work, I enjoy programming other kinds of things.
+Right now, I circle around graphics, game design and realtime problems.
 I also find it interesting to study the foundations of modern technologies to try to learn why we have arrived where we are.
 One topic I often think about is how we could best appreciate the fundamentals of programming instead of building yet another abstraction.
-Essentially, I spend a lot of time questioning the status quo.
+Essentially, I spend a lot of time questioning why things are the way they are.
 You can find software I have written on my GitHub page.

-Naming other things that make me happy: ambient music, compassion, decluttering, disassembling things, dogs, hard cheese, modernist architecture, modesty, nighttime, open world games, photography, printers that just work, Scottish fudge, specialty coffee, sunshine, Vim, weightlifting, and working with my hands. ∎
+Naming other things that make me happy: ambient music, decluttering, disassembling things, modernist architecture, modesty, photography, printers that just work, sandbox games, Scottish fudge, specialty coffee, Vim, weightlifting, and working with my hands. ∎